Built Ford Tough Series: 2015 season changes

 For 2015 and beyond, the PBR modified the PBR BFTS points system.
 The BFTS World Champion Bull Rider is the one who accumulated the most world points during the regular season and the World Finals combined.
 Prior to 2015, the points system was focused on making sure the most consistent rider became the World Champion.
 However, the PBR's founders have always desired the bull rider who wins consistently be the one who wins the most events; thus, the championship.
 So starting in 2015, a new points system went into effect.
 The change affected all of the PBR's tours, the 15/15 Bucking Battle, and the international tours in Australia, Brazil, Canada, and Mexico.
 Qualified ride scores were no longer included in the World Standings point totals.
 They were, however, used to determine placements in event rounds and event aggregates, and to determine both event and World Standings.

 Each BFTS event contained a round with 35 bull rides.
 For a two-day event, the 35 bull riders would compete in Round 1 and 2.
 The top 15 scores advanced to the BFTS Championship Round.
 The event winner was the rider with the highest combined score from all three rounds.
-For a three-day event, the 35 bull riders will completed in Rounds 1, 2, and 3.
+For a three-day event, the 35 bull riders will compete in Rounds 1, 2, and 3.
 The top 15 scores advanced to the BFTS Championship Round.
 The event winner was the rider with the highest combined score from all three rounds.

 There were four events on the BFTS that were considered major events.
 They were New York City, New York; Arlington, Texas; Las Vegas, Nevada; and Nashville, Tennessee.
 Major events offered competition in different formats, bonus bulls, and more prize money.
 These major events were broadcast on CBS.
 Together, these four major events composed the PBR Grand Slam Series.